SalcedoManuel/SalcedoManuel/README.md

 Now, I use this profile to improve and learn HTML, Javascript and CSS.

+# About me

+I am Manuel Salcedo and I'm 23 years old.
+I was born in Madrid, Spain :es: .
+I was studied "Ingeniería de Sistemas Audiovisuales y Multimedia" at Rey Juan Carlos University.
+I like program in HTML and JS although I can make programs with other programming languages like Python :computer: .

 ## What am I doing?

 Now, I am developing my practices of "LTAW" subject.